-A violin is built around a beautiful body with three-dimensional swellings and a delicately curved shape, which is similar to the three dimensional concave design in a piano soundboard called the “crown.”
-The manufacture of this crown is pivotal to the crafting of any piano, and is thus of paramount importance to piano engineers in addressing the problem of how to transmit the vibrations of the strings from the soundboard into the surrounding air efficiently.
+A violin has a delicately curved shape built around a beautiful three-dimensional body.
+The concave design of a piano soundboard is very similar and is called the ‘crown’.
+The manufacture of this crown is pivotal to the crafting of any piano and is thus of paramount importance to piano engineers in addressing the problem of how to transmit the vibrations of the strings from the soundboard into the surrounding air efficiently.
 Yamaha has taken experience accumulated through many years of crafting pianos and combined it with unsurpassed engineering ability to ensure that the soundboard always provides superb projection.
 The resulting design capitalizes on physical phenomena unique to the craft of piano-making, to create a soundboard assembly with a structure that allows it to vibrate easily, something that would not have been possible without the deep understanding of the traditional art of piano crafting that goes hand-in-hand with Yamaha’s experience and engineering know-how.
-The same techniques developed for gluing the soundboard, ribs, and bridge in the CFX are used for the C3X and above—models which require a great deal of projection—and the process of installing the resulting soundboard assembly into the piano body has been investigated carefully.
+The same techniques developed for glueing the soundboard, ribs, and bridge in the CFX are used for the C3X and above—models which require a great deal of projection—and the process of installing the resulting soundboard assembly into the piano body has been investigated carefully.
 This has resulted in dramatically improved projection and the unprecedented response that performers demand.

 Hammers based on those of the CFX Series.

 Great hammers are essential to producing a beautifully expressive sound.
 Yamaha makes most of its high-quality components in house, unlike most other piano manufacturers.
 This attention to detail gives the piano hammers tonality, resilience, and power to ensure all CX Series pianos possess a clear range of tonal colours and a nuanced, expressive sound.

 Width: 149cm (59″)

 Weight: 290kg (638lbs)